B1j2754/scratchtext/README.md

 A text-based interface for Scratch programming

 ## About
 This is a work in progress for HGSE's T217 Spring 2020.

 ↳ Forked to continue development for community -- adding more functionality and block coverage

+## Set-up:
+- Set up offline editor path (should be an .exe file, either turbowarp or scratch).
+This is done by changing the file path specified in `SECRETS.txt` next to `Program=`
+- Edit and make code within `CODE.txt`
+- Run using `run.py`

 ## Currently implemented blocks: